aws-samples/aws-cdk-cicd-boot-sample/README.md

 * `npm run license:macos`               validate the NOTICE file on MacOS systems
 * `npm run lint`                        check for linting issues in the project
 * `npm run lint:fix`                    fix linting issues in the project (do not forget to add & commit the fixed files)
-* `npm run cdk deploy`                  deploy this stack to your default AWS account/region
+* `npm run cdk deploy -- --all`         deploy all stacks to your configured AWS account/region
 * `npm run cdk diff`                    compare deployed stack with current state
 * `npm run cdk synth -- --all`          emits the synthesized CloudFormation template for all stacks